Clubs and Vice Unit: Role

-The Clubs and Vice unit was split into five sections:
+The Clubs and Vice Unit was split into five sections:

 The Clubs Unit is split into three teams: the Proactive Licensing team, Proactive Crime team and the Gaming team.
-All three units' primary responsibility is to generate intelligence led operations against organised criminals who use licensed premises to supply illegal drugs and gaming establishments to commit gaming fraud.
-They also support BOCUs in tackling licensed premises associated with serious violence and disorder.
+All three units' primary responsibility is to generate intelligence-led operations against organised criminals who use licensed premises to supply illegal drugs and gaming establishments to commit gaming fraud.
+They also support Basic Command Units (BOCU) in tackling licensed premises associated with serious violence and disorder.

 The Obscene Publications Unit targets people who manufacture and distribute obscene material through shops, mail order, complex distribution networks and the Internet.
 Particular attention is focused on the most extreme and/or exploitative material.

 The Taskable Unit assists BOCUs with offences occurring on the street such as kerb crawling, street prostitution and the advertising of brothels in public phone boxes, known as "carding".
 It also provides resources to other units within Clubs and Vice.

-The Vice Unit provides a centre of investigative excellence to monitor London's off street prostitution industry and in so doing protect the most vulnerable adult and child prostitution victims and seek to investigate and prosecute those who exploit them.
+The Vice Unit provides a centre of investigative excellence to monitor London's off-street prostitution and in so doing protect the most vulnerable adult and child prostitution victims and seek to investigate and prosecute those who exploit them.
 Emphasis is placed on rescuing trafficked and coerced victims.
 The unit also provides support and guidance to borough officers who come into contact with these offenders and victims.

 The Intelligence Unit provides field intelligence for the proactive teams.
 The unit includes a dedicated Source team; Counter Terrorism and Promoters focus desks and the Financial Investigation Unit.